Donald Trump Threatens To Release 800 ISIS Prisoners Into Europe, Complaining ‘We Do So Much, Spend So Much’

 In his Saturday night Twitter posts, Trump again stated that “The Caliphate is ready to fall.”

-“The United States is asking Britain, France, Germany and other European allies to take back over 800 ISIS fighters that we captured in Syria and put them on trial,” Trump wrote at about 11 p.m Eastern Time Saturday in his Twitter account.
+“The United States is asking Britain, France, Germany and other European allies to take back over 800 ISIS fighters that we captured in Syria and put them on trial,” Trump wrote at about 11 p.m ET on Saturday on his Twitter account.
 “The alternative is not a good one in that we will be forced to release them.
 The U.S. does not want to watch as these ISIS fighters permeate Europe, which is where they are expected to go.”

 Captured ISIS Fighters Provide Clues to Remains of Jihadi John Victims, Which Include James Foley and Steven Sotloff https://t.co/R3CyAfQIKJ pic.twitter.com/LD4Ah9biYd